hk2166/NIRMAAN_/README.md

 **Workflow**
 1. Fork the repository.
-2. Create a feature branch from main:
+2. Create a feature branch from main.
-3. Branch naming: `feature/<short-description>`, `fix/<short-description>`, or `chore/<task>`.
+3. Make changes.
-4. Make changes, keeping commits small and focused.
+4. Commit Your Changes
-5. Open a Pull Request to main with:
+5. Open a Pull Request to `main` with:
    - Summary of changes.
    - Screenshot(s) for UI changes.
    - Any required migration or environment changes.